kinvolk/coding-game-service/docs/overview.md

 Log File
 ========

-Every event that occurrs in the game is written to `$XDG_CONFIG_HOME/com.endlessm.CodingGameService/game-service.log`.
+Every event that occurs in the game is written to `$XDG_CONFIG_HOME/com.endlessm.CodingGameService/game-service.log`.
 The `CodingGameService` object doesn't have direct access to every entry, only those mediated through the log file.
 The log file exposes methods to answer relevant